Panda.

 The Chinese government has established more than 2,500 nature reserves throughout the country, but most aren’t well funded or actively managed.
 And, until recently, China’s strict landownership laws made it difficult for non-governmental organizations to play a significant role in land protection.
 But in 2008—while maintaining ownership of all land—the government opened the door for Chinese private entities to hold forestland use rights.

-Now, The Nature Conservancy is testing a model that will enable Chinese land trusts to protect and sustainably manage China’s most important lands and waters, provide livelihood solutions for communities living near reserve, and create a mechanism to finance long-term reserve management through private contributions.
+Now, The Nature Conservancy is testing a model that will enable Chinese land trusts to protect and sustainably manage China’s most important lands and waters, provide livelihood solutions for communities living near reserves, and create a mechanism to finance long-term reserve management through private contributions.

 Our goal is to create 10 land trust reserves together with our partners by the end of 2020.
 Over time, we aim to mobilize the private sector to protect China’s land through voluntary action.